-We are primarily a mental health organization offering a holistic and integrative approach, which means we do not believe you can mend the mind without also tending to the other aspects of an individual’s health and well-being.
+We are primarily a mental health organisation offering a holistic and integrative approach, which means we do not believe you can mend the mind without also tending to the other aspects of an individual’s health and well-being.
 Our philosophy is clearly documented in what we describe as The Story of Health.

 We have worked face to face with literally tens of thousands of individuals, amassing hundreds of thousands of hours of client experience.
 This is the strength of our model because it’s not built purely on theory, it is built on the evidence of face to face experience.